LaMP: Learning Vision-Language-Action Policy with 3D Scene Flow as Latent Motion Prior: Simulation Experiments

 This strong sim-to-sim transfer despite the visual domain gap stems from our 3D scene-flow prior.
 By reasoning in 3D camera coordinate space rather than pixel space, LaMP acquires a geometrically grounded representation that is robust to visual appearance changes between real and simulated environments, further addressing \textbf{Q3}.
+LaMP also generalizes to a bimanual embodiment, reaching $83.9/81.8$ average success on 10 RoboTwin 2.0 tasks~\cite{chen2025robotwin} under clean/randomized settings (App.~\ref{appendix:robotwin}).